 In the summer, hit the links.
 Bellville boasts two golf courses: Deer Ridge Golf Club and Little Apple Golf Course, plus Miniature Golf at the Der Dutchman Restaurant.
 Deer Ridge Golf Club is one of the best courses in the region between Cleveland and Columbus.
 This beautiful and challenging course will demand every club in your bag!
 In the warmer months, you’ll find the locals listening to live music at the bandstand the 1st and 3rd Thursdays from June to August.
 Free popcorn and water are provided by Mechanics Bank, but you can always grab something from a local eatery or bring a picnic.
 The Saturday farmer’s market in the village square offers homegrown produce throughout the summer.
 Before you leave, make sure to indulge your green thumb at Wade Gardens and end your day with a specialty sherbet at the Clear Fork Dairy Belle.

 In the fall, The Bellville Street Fair happens each September.
-2019 marks the 169th edition of what is also known as the legendary “Bellville World’s Fair.”
+It’s also known as the legendary “Bellville World’s Fair.”
 Throughout the fair, Main Street closes down and current and past Bellville residents come together for four fun-filled days.
 It’s a homecoming and family reunion and county fair rolled into one with food, rides, agricultural competitions, and great entertainment.
-Autumn fun at The Barnyard Park draws families from all over Ohio.
-With over 25 family attractions and a showstopping corn maze on a beautiful farm, The Barnyard Park is the perfect place to make fall memories with your family.

 The Civil War-era mill and gift shop at Elzy Milling and Trade is a destination that has brought in people from as far as Argentina.
 Tour a piece of living history; the red feed mill beside the B&O bike trail has been a working feed mill every day since the Civil War – except for Sundays and Christmas.
 Elzy Milling and Trade has grown beyond the mill and gift shop to include seven buildings that span two blocks of Bellville.
 They carry a wide array of products to meet all your farm, home, and garden needs from custom feed and grass seed to pet food to Zanesville Pottery, cast iron cookware, essential oils, soaps, and candles.
 In spring and summer, it’s not rare to see the parking lot across from the mill filled with easels and artists eager to capture this historic mill on their canvases.